niksicMirza/ABH-Internship-API-Testing/README.md

 enter ```java -jar *location_of_war_file*``` and hit enter.
 Jenkins will be opened in localhost.
 If you want to make Jenkins public so you can use Github webhooks, you can use ngrok.

 ## Ngrok
-You can download Jenkins from the following link: https://ngrok.com/.
+You can download Ngrok from the following link: https://ngrok.com/.
 You need to create a free account in order to get Authtoken.
 When ngrok is downloaded and installed, open ngrok.exe file and enter ```./ngrok authtoken *your_token*```.
 Then, enter command ```ngrok http 8080 -host-header="localhost:8080"``` if your jenkins is run on port 8080.
 If not, just change the port.
 You will get public URLs which you can use for Github webhooks.